Pacific Southwest, Region 9

 Airport Lead Monitoring in the Pacific Southwest

-To learn more about air pollutant emissions from aviation, including lead emissions from piston-engine aircraft, visit EPA’s page on emissions from aircraft.
+To learn more about air pollutant emissions from aviation, lead emissions from piston-engine aircraft, visit EPA’s page on emissions from aircraft.

 Fact sheets specific to these airports: